thedynamiclinker/sudocode/sys/kernel/Definition.md

 ### 2. The Aspirational Stance

-> _Probably the most dangerous phrase you can ever use in a computer environment is that dreadful one: "But we've always done it that way."
-That's a forbidden phrase in my office.
-To emphasize the fact I keep a clock that goes entirely counter clockwise._
+> _If anyone says "But we've always done it that way" I will immediately materialize and haunt you for 24 hours._
 > -Grace Hopper

 The Foundational are not necessarily unaware of Social Reality.